 This entry explores ways to plan, create and use your own video in your FLO topics.
 Some very helpful research-based recommendations for engaging students through video are explored in thisblog article,which you may like to read first.
 For information about lecture recording videos, please see the Lecture capture entry.

 produce 5-10 minute mini-lectures which target important or commonly misunderstood concepts

-producing content for revision or assessment preparation
+produce content for revision or elaborate on an assessment item

-capturing unique experiences or perspectives through interviews with industry experts
+capture unique experiences or perspectives through interviews with industry experts

 Why use a storyboard or script?

 A storyboard is a 'graphic representation of how your video will unfold, shot by shot' (see more at Video Maker Tips, 2014).
 Traditionally,